sid-agrawal/CellulOS-Docs/docs/source/design/design_known_limitations.md

 (target_limitations_runtime_metrics)=
 ### Runtime Metrics
 The system does not currently support calculating the model metrics (RSI & FR) at runtime.
-It would be possible to do so if we modify the model extraction utility to store the graph in a traversible data structure and implement the calculation algorithms.
+It would be possible to do so if we modify the model extraction utility to store the graph in a traversable data structure and implement the calculation algorithms.

 ## Resource / PD Cleanup